opencv/opencv/doc/py_tutorials/py_core/py_basic_ops/py_basic_ops.markdown

 @note If an image is grayscale, the tuple returned contains only the number of rows and columns, so it is a good method to check whether the loaded image is grayscale or color.

-Total number of pixels is accessed by img.size:
+Total number of pixels is accessed by `img.size`:
 @code{.py}
 >>> print( img.size )
 562248